mattermost/mattermost-plugin-ai/README.md

 Just for fun!
 Use the post menu to ask the bot to react to the post.
 It will try to pick an appropriate reaction.

 https://github.com/mattermost/mattermost-plugin-ai/assets/3191642/5282b066-86b5-478d-ae10-57c3cb3ba038

-### RLHF Feedback Collection
-Bot posts have 👍 👎 icons that collect user feedback.
-The idea would be to use this as input for RLHF fine tuning or prompt development.

 ## Supported Backends